joonatank/message_queue/README.md

 * Needlessly complex for background threads like file loading: a single callback function is much simpler.
 * Not the best solution for data parallel problems e.g. prime calculation, linear algebra, data analytics, image processing.

 For data parallel problems it's more efficient to use shared memory that is sliced for each thread.
-You need to be careful that you don't access somebody elses slice or that the slices are read-only and you still need barriers when the next function requires the previous data, but it avoids a major problem with message queues which is the copying of data and unnecessary allocations.
+You need to be careful that you don't access somebody elses slice or that the slices are read-only.
+You still need barriers when the next function requires the previous data, but it avoids a major problem with message queues which is the copying of data and unnecessary allocations.

 ## How it works
-We use Linked list to implement the fifo so only two elements are ever accessed by one operation.
+We use Linked list to implement the FIFO so only two elements are ever accessed by one operation.
-* thread 1 reads from fifo
+* thread 1 reads from FIFO
-* thread 2 writes to fifo
+* thread 2 writes to FIFO

 Since writes access only the back of the buffer and reads only the front they never collide.